codio/site/source/docs/emmet/emmet-actions.html.markdown

 full_width: true
 ---

 Emmet also offers a very nice range of keyboard shortcuts to speed productivity even further.
+Keyboard actions can be modified in [Preferences](/docs/settings-prefs/codio-prefs)

 ##Match Tag Pair